jsmolka/blog/content/posts/horizons/index.md

 > (Oh-Woah, Oh-Woah) Go on without you<br>
 > (Oh-Woah, Oh-Woah) This endless endeavor<br>

-The narrator doesn't feel like himself without his partner and fears that he has to go on _this endless endeavor_ alone.
+The narrator doesn't feel whole without his partner and fears that he has to go on _this endless endeavor_ alone.

 ![](img/symbol-this-endless-endeavor.png)
 {.w-25}